Best for the World: Honoring B Corps

 A Growing Global Business Community

-The global B Corp community is now nearly 6,000 companies strong and growing fast.
-In 2021 alone, over 6,000 companies applied to become Certified B Corps.
+The global B Corp community is now over 6,000 companies strong and growing fast.
+In 2021 alone, more than 6,000 companies applied to become Certified B Corps.
 We represent 158 industries with 483,650 combined workers in 86 countries around the world.

 For many reasons, our businesses are more likely than traditional companies to survive adversity caused by a recession or global pandemic.
 This resilience is why B Corps are better companies to work for, partner with, buy from, and invest in.